 We are aging.
 We can’t change that fact.
 But we do have a choice: we can take responsibility for the condition of our bodies, or we can let time whittle away at our strength, mobility and stamina.
-Almost every one of our clients here at our personal training studio have chose to take responsibility.
+Almost every one of our clients here at our personal training studio have chosen to take responsibility.
 They want their bodies to be strong as they age, because they know their strength and conditioning will be a significant factor for how they live their lives in the future.
 The more well-conditioned, the higher the probability of retaining mobility and leading an active life.

 Fitness takes courage, conviction, and faith